Stade Marcel-Deflandre

 Stade Marcel-Deflandre is a sports stadium in La Rochelle, France.
-It was built by Emile Sourcile.
+It was built by Emile Sourice.
 It is the home ground of rugby union team Stade Rochelais of the Top 14 who have played there since it was opened in 1926.
-It has undergone significant redevelopment since 1995 and the present capacity is 16,000 (2,500 added during summer 2014).
+It has undergone significant redevelopment since 1995 and the present capacity is 16,700 (2,500 added during summer 2014).
 The stadium is named after Marcel Deflandre, a president of the club who was executed in 1944 during the Second World War.